JustKato/broadcast-channel-demo/README.md

 npm install

 # 4. You can either use the start command or build the project
-npm build # To build the project npm start # Run the project on localhost:1234
+npm run build # To build the project npm start # Run the project on localhost:1234
 ```